 Traveling to foreign countries can be complex and time-consuming.
 It requires a lot of planning to have all of your bases covered before you leave— especially if you don’t intend to leave your pet behind!
 But don’t fret, our veterinary staff at Memphis Animal Clinic are here to make the process of approving your animal companion for international travel from Memphis, Tennessee, a breeze.

 Every time you travel abroad, it’s a basic necessity that you show an International Health Certificate as proof that your pet meets all of the health requirements of the country you will be visiting.
 It guarantees they are in optimal health to accompany you in your travels and won’t spread diseases to other parts of the world.

-Many countries, European Union included, have their own health certificates specific to their own country.
-However, If you are traveling to a country with no health certificate requirement, you will then need the International Health Certificate (USDA-APHIS 7001).
+Usually, many countries, including those in the European Union, have their own health certificates specific to their own country.
+However, If you’re traveling to a country with no health certificate requirement, you will then need the International Health Certificate (USDA-APHIS 7001).

 We Can Help

-For all of our resident pets traveling from the United States, these health certificates must be approved by the USDA, alongside proof of rabies vaccination, rabies titer and echinococcus tests and treatments.
+If you’re a resident traveling from the United States, however, these health certificates must be approved by the USDA, alongside proof of rabies vaccination, rabies titer, and echinococcus tests and treatments.

-To learn more about traveling with your pet and obtaining proper travel certificates call our office today at 901-617-4711.
+Call our office today at Memphis Animal Clinic in Memphis to learn more about traveling with your pet and obtaining proper travel certificates.